RealStr1ke/FAUHS-Discord-Bot/README.md

 # FAU High School Discord Bot
 Source code for the FAU High School Discord Bot
+# This is no longer maintained.
+All work has been transfered to [Byte](https://github.com/RealStr1ke/Byte)
 ![](https://img.shields.io/badge/Made%20by-Thandi%20M-blue) ![](https://img.shields.io/github/issues/RealStr1ke/FAUHS-Discord-Bot) ![](https://img.shields.io/github/forks/RealStr1ke/FAUHS-Discord-Bot) ![](https://img.shields.io/github/stars/RealStr1ke/FAUHS-Discord-Bot) ![](https://img.shields.io/github/license/RealStr1ke/FAUHS-Discord-Bot) [![CodeFactor](https://www.codefactor.io/repository/github/realstr1ke/fauhs-discord-bot/badge)](https://www.codefactor.io/repository/github/realstr1ke/fauhs-discord-bot)
 ## Bot Info
 This bot was made to cure Str1ke's (Thandi M.) boredom, help the FAUHS Class of '25 students with the courseload, and help lighten the load with a few fun commands.
 This bot is for the FAUHS Discord Server of Class of '25, and it was made in NodeJS with the Discord.JS Discord API Package Wrapper.